NovembreLab/NovembreLab.github.io/_pages/links.md

 		- 23andme: "What Is GINA And Could My Genetic Data Make It Hard For Me To Get Insurance Coverage?" [[link]]( https://customercare.23andme.com/hc/en-us/articles/202907860-What-is-GINA-and-could-my-genetic-data-make-it-hard-for-me-to-get-insurance-coverage)
 		- Coalition for Genetic Fairness: The coalition that pushed for GINA on a federal level [[link]](http://www.geneticfairness.org/about.html)
 	- Summary of the legislative history on revovly.com [[link]](https://www.revolvy.com/page/Genetic-Information-Nondiscrimination-Act)
-- Beyond GINA: Proposed or Passed state laws that cover more than GINA:
+- Beyond GINA - Proposed or Passed state laws that cover more than GINA:
 	- California’s “CalGINA”:
 		- The CalGINA bill text [[link]](https://leginfo.legislature.ca.gov/faces/billNavClient.xhtml?bill_id=201120120SB559)
 		- History of CalGINA: